 Rashes, urticaria, pruritus.

 General disorders and administration site conditions.

-Dry mouth, sweating, hypothermia, malaise, asthenia, pain and irritation at the injection site.
+Sweating, hypothermia, malaise, asthenia, pain and irritation at the injection site, drug withdrawal (abstinence) syndrome.

 Long Term Use

 Tolerance and psychological and physical dependence may occur.
 Decreased potency may be experienced.
 High doses may produce respiratory depression and hypotension, with deepening coma.
 Convulsions may occur particularly in infants.